aaronshaver/poker-hands-2/README.md

 On commandline, supply an integer for number of hands you'd like to deal as your first and only argument

-In an IDE like IntelliJ, run the main() method of the Main class
+In an IDE like IntelliJ, run the main() method of the Main class (supplying the "number of hands" argument in the run configuration)